 Sabonis was thought to be the next starting power forward of the franchise.
 However, an absolutely dismal performance all season long, led to the benching when the Thunder acquired Taj Gibson.
 Sabonis was relegated to bench time and had a couple of DNPs.
 Sabonis averaged 5.9 points on 39.9 percent from the field and only 32.1 percent from three.

 Oklahoma City could still be working and we might hear their name a few more times before the sun rises.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!